Cardinals vs. Pirates Player Props Betting Odds

-Paul Goldschmidt and Bryan Reynolds are two of the players with prop bets on the table when the St. Louis Cardinals and the Pittsburgh Pirates meet at PNC Park on Friday (first pitch at 7:05 PM ET).
+Sportsbooks have listed player props for Paul Goldschmidt, Bryan Reynolds and others when the St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!